scalatra/scalatra-website/guides/async/akka.md

 the `ActorSystem` resources when your Scalatra application is destroyed.

-### Akka Futures
+### Using Scala Futures

-Scalatra's Akka support provides a mechanism for adding [Akka][akka] futures to your routes.
-Akka support is only available in Scalatra 2.1 and up.
+Scalatra's `FutureSupport` trait provides a mechanism for adding [Futures](http://docs.scala-lang.org/overviews/core/futures.html) to your routes.
+At the point where you

 The generic case looks like this (but it won't compile):